This document describes how to use an Active Directory account and password to login to the Symantec Endpoint Protection Manager (SEPM).

 - Select Active Directory next to Server Type

-- Enter the Active Directory server hostname or IP address
+- Enter the Active Directory server IP Address or Name.

-- Enter a username and password that the SEPM can use to communicate with the Active Directory server
+- Enter a static Active Directory username and password (that will not change) so the SEPM can communicate with the Active Directory server.

 - Click OK.
 The SEPM will test the Directory Server information which was entered to confirm it works properly.